Chazos/chazos.github.io/docs/intro.md

 ## What does it contains

-The framework contains things such as table builder, data viewer, plugin manager, auth, permissions and last but least settings
+The framework contains things such as table builder, data viewer, plugin manager, auth, permissions and last but least settings.

 ### 1. Table Builder
 Its a simple builder that allows to create tables, add/remove/edit columns, edit the tables and remove them, if you dont like them.